 Restrictions on Offerings

 Before the JOBS Act was fully implemented, equity crowdfunding was limited to accredited investors.
-The SEC defines accredited investors as individuals who consistently earn more than $200,000 per year, couples with consistent combined income of more than $300,000 per year, and individuals whose net worth (excluding primary residence) is at least $1 million.
+The SEC defines accredited investors as individuals who consistently earn more than $200,000 per year, couples with a consistent combined income of more than $300,000 per year, and individuals whose net worth (excluding primary residence) is at least $1 million.
 Accredited investors are still permitted to participate in equity crowdfunding rounds with few restrictions.

 Considerations for Entrepreneurs

 Easier Access to Capital

 The JOBS Act and subsequent regulatory amendments removed many restrictions on advertising and eased other rules that formerly limited early-stage companies’ access to capital.
 Meanwhile, equity crowdfunding platforms allow startups to put themselves in front of thousands of potential investors at once, and streamline the funding process for interested investors.

 The result is faster, easier, and less costly access to capital for young companies.
 This allows entrepreneurs to focus less on regulatory compliance and more on getting their products and services to market.

 More Investors to Deal With

 The flip side of easier access to early-stage capital is an increase in the number of investors involved with the firm as it tries to get off the ground.
 While equity crowdfunding investors typically aren’t involved in day-to-day decision-making and may not exert pressure on the company’s leaders, managing many small investors (rather than a few large stakeholders) can present logistical challenges and costs, such as the need to hire an investor relations liaison or communications staff.
 For Tier 2 companies, reporting and auditing requirements can be costly and burdensome as well.

 Considerations for Investors